-Our communities are supported by quality infrastructure, facilities and services that are efficient, fit-for purpose, affordable and meet our current and future needs.
+Affordability Our communities are supported by quality infrastructure facilities and quality infrastructure, facilities and services that are efficient, fit-for purpose, affordable and meet our current and future needs.

 Our district is supported by quality technology and an innovative and diverse economy that creates opportunities for self-sufficiency, sustainable growth and employment.